chokevin8/chokevin8.github.io/_posts/2023-02-05-stable-diffusion.md

 of the GAN during the training process. </li>
 <li> 2.
 Furthermore, because two separate networks must be trained, GANs suffer from high training time and will sometimes fail to converge if GAN continues
 training past the point when the discriminator is giving completely random feedback.
-In this case, the generator starts to train on junk feedback, and the generated image will start to degrade in quality.
+In this case, the generator starts to train on junk feedback, and the generated image will suddenly start to degrade in quality.
 <li> 3.
 Also, if the generator happens to create a very plausible output, the generator in turn would learn to only produce that type of one output.
 If the discriminator then gets stuck in
 a local minima and it can't find itself out, the generator and the entire model only generates a small subset of output types.
 This is a common problem in GANs called mode collapse. </li>
 <li> 4.
 Lastly, we can have vanishing gradients when the discriminator performs very well, as there would be little loss suffered from the generator and hence almost no weight